alexsam29/MyCheckUp/working_agreement.md

 ## Preferred form of contact and overall availability

 - All team meeting will take place on Discord channel G7.
+- Contacting via Email will also take place for communicating.

 ## Meeting schedules

+- Every Tuesday from 12pm - 1:30pm.
+- More meetings will be added later on if needed.

 ## Programming practices to be adopted